chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 - FQDN with Load Balancer Reachability
 - Firewall Ports

-If all the above checks passes, you get a report.
+You get a report irrespective of the fact that the everything passes of fails.
 If all the pointers in the report shows pass, it means everything is fine and you can move ahead with the Automate HA deployment.

 ## Benefits of Running the verify Command